diegoversiani/underskeleton-downloader/README.md

 Example:

 ```
-# Will create a theme name 'New Theme Name' and slug 'new-theme-name'
+# Will create a theme name 'New Theme Name' and slug 'new_theme_name'
 https://underskeleton-downloader.herokuapp.com/themes/create?name=New%20Theme%20Name
 ```